 The robust knife of the Rhone area

-Its origin comes from the valley of Drome river.
+Its origin comes from the Drome river valley craftsmen.

-Its robustness made the ideal instrument of the craftmen.
+Its robustness made the ideal instrument of the craftsmen.

-It was created in 1999 per Didier Charbonnel in remembering his grandfather.
+It was created in 1999 by Didier Charbonnel as a tribute to his grandfather.

 The Mont Aiguille, one of the mythical places in the Vercors, is engraved on the springhead of this beautiful knife, which is fully 'guilloché'.